deepdivesecurity/home-lab/README.md

 - Guest network
   - Allows for guests to connect directly to the Guest VLAN
   - Secured w/ WPA-2/WPA-3
+  - For quality-of-life improvements, I've generated a QR code and placed it by my router which allows guests to connect to the guest network without having to know the password

 ### Firewall Rules